 1.Size and Habitat are key features.
 The two plants can occur together but usually one location favours one species and the other one is scarce or absent.2.In ideal situations there is a big difference in size with the Lesser Butterfly Orchid often appearing a bit weedy as if struggling in often wet and miserable conditions.
-The Greater Butterfly Orchid can be twice as tall as the Lesser.3.Both species emerge in June, flower and start to die off quickly.4.The character of flowers are different with the chlorantha having larger flowers better spaced though they may still be at strange angles!5.In chlorantha the lower edge of the sepal is held ‘horizontal’ but with a big bulge.
+The Greater Butterfly Orchid can be twice as tall as the Lesser.3.Both species emerge in late June, flower and start to die off quickly.4.The character of flowers are different with the chlorantha having larger flowers better spaced though they may still be at strange angles!5.In chlorantha the lower edge of the sepal is held ‘horizontal’ but with a big bulge.
 It resembles a Pilot’s wings symbol?6.In bifolia both edges of the sepal are sloping downwards and are narrower and plainer.7.In placing the two species side by side qualitative differences in lateral Sepals can be identified.
 These are illustrated RIGHT…8.The spur is narrower and thinner in bifolia presumably adapted for a different fertilisation partner?9.On going through our photographs the tip of the spur in chlorantha seems enlarged; it is actually folded as can be seen in a side view.10.Folded spur tip is not so evident in the Lesser Butterfly Orchid.

 Fly Orchid Ophrys insectifera (‘insect carrying’)